BZ110/Kinetic/README.md

 Technetium uses ``[Generic]`` detection to look for macros.
 - **Looks for all known macros that have been logged in public guides.**

-Technetium does *NOT* look for on-board memory macros.
+**Technetium does *NOT* look for on-board memory macros.**

+### Known Strings 🧵
+Technetium is designed to catch most clients by looking for strings that relate to them.

+*and more!*

+## How to Download?
+Join the Discord Server, create a pin, and download the latest release!